XloSky/DCP/README.md

 ## Import / Export

-Use these when moving profiles between scenarios:
+Use these when moving profiles between scenarios or backing them up:

 ```text
 /profile export <name>